NHSDigital/prescriptionsforpatients/postman/README.md

 | client_secret | [ Get this from your App settings in Apigee Non Prod ] |

 ## Request a Token
-In Postman select Collections, expand the prescriptions for patients collection, select the __getMyPrescriptions__ request.
+In Postman select Collections, expand the prescriptions for patients collection, select the __Bundle__ request.

 Ensure you have selected the appropriate Environment created above.